softwaremill/akka-http-session/README.md

 it is not possible to alter the session data on the client side.

 All directives require an implicit instance of a `SessionManager`, which can be created by providing a server secret.
 The secret should be a long, random string.
-You can generate one by running `SessionConfig.randomServerSecret()`.
+You can generate one by running `SessionUtil.randomServerSecret()`.
 Note that when you change the secret, all sessions will become invalid.

 ````scala